 Sexual violence and sexual harassment can occur between two children or a group of children of any age and sex.
 They may be physical and/or verbal and may occur online and offline.
 Children who are victims will likely find the experience stressful and distressing and their educational attainment could be negatively affected.
 Sexual violence and sexual harassment are never acceptable and the school will take all matters seriously and offer victims appropriate support.
-They will be considered as incidences of abuse and will not be tolerated.
 A victim should never be given the impression that they are creating a problem by reporting abuse, sexual violence or sexual harassment.
-Nor should a victim ever be made to feel ashamed for making a report.
-In particular, reports will not be allowed to be passed off, either by pupils or staff, as;
+Nor should a victim ever be made to feel ashamed for making a report In particular, reports will not be allowed to be passed off, either by pupils or staff, as;